Rustic, natural and unique floral design

 Having started my working life in a corporate environment, I felt my desire to be truly creative was somewhat stifled.
 My life-long love of all things floral led me to retrain as a florist so I could take my creative ability to the next level.
 I attended North Herts College in 2014 and 2015, gaining City & Guilds floristry qualifications.
 I established my own floristry business following this and my passion for all things floral has continued to blossom ever since.
 I still regularly attend a variety of professional and leisure courses in floristry to keep up with industry trends and ensure that I always offer my clients the very best floral arrangements.
+I work hard to be as sustainable as possible, eliminating floral foam where possible and using local flower farms.

 From humble roots…